DrDrZ95/ManusProject/README.md

 ## OpenTelemetry Tracing

-The `platform/backend/` project integrates OpenTelemetry for distributed tracing, providing insights into the application's execution flow.
+The `platform/backend/` project integrates OpenTelemetry for distributed tracing, providing insights into the application\\\'s execution flow.
 A typical Agent application execution sequence is instrumented as follows:

 ```csharp
 // 1.
 Define ActivitySource for tracing